antonismpats/antonismpats/README.md

 - 👋 Hi, I'm Antonis Mpatsalias, a 26 years old Electrical and Computer Engineer
-- 👀 I’m interested in coding, data analysis, continuous learing and telecommunications
+- 👀 I’m interested in coding, telecommunications and continuous learing
 - 🌱 I’m currently learning about APIs
 - 💞️ I’m looking to be a part of a team which will give me an opportunity to work on different projects, grow as a problem solver and a professional
 - ⚡ Other facts: I love travelling, sports/gym, foreign language learning (currently learning portugues) and crypto.